 We put Gadget in our hallway behind a baby gate to keep him contained and quarantined from our dog since we didn’t know his medical history.
 He seemed ok there, but wouldn’t sleep unless I sat right next to him at which point he would instantly doze off.
 Unable to get comfortable on the tile floor myself, I ended up taking him out to our backyard at 3am where I slept on the patio furniture.
 We have had amazing weather all summer, but for some reason we had what felt like tropical monsoonal rain that evening.
 I was glad Sherman (what my husband started calling him) wasn’t alone out on the streets.
 It was quite pleasant sleeping out there listening to the rain with him curled up next to me.
 It was warm and humid so I didn’t even need a blanket.
 Sherman Gadget kept me company.
-He hadn’t made a peep since I found him, but around 4:30am he did omit one single solitary bark (I’m assuming the cat that likes to visit our yard and poop in our bush came by and Gadget Sherman scared it off).
-If anyone knows how we can stop this persistent poopy cat from using our yard as its litter box, please leave a comment.
+He hadn’t made a peep since I found him, but around 4:30am he did omit one single solitary growl & bark (I’m assuming that either the cat that likes to visit our yard or the Possum that likes to poop in our bush came by and Gadget Sherman scared them off).
+If anyone knows how we can stop this persistent poopy possum from using our yard as its toilet, please leave a comment.

 The following morning my eyes were puffy and my throat felt scratchy and I couldn’t stop coughing.
 I turned out I was allergic to the Yorkie.
 Every hope I had of keeping him was dashed.
 We had no choice anymore and had to take him to the shelter.
 I was crying the entire way and didn’t want to leave him there, but I knew that keeping him would mean more allergic reactions for me and possibly interfering with his owner being able to locate him.
 I told the employee at the shelter that if no one came for Sherman Gadget during their required 4 day hold to call me and I would take him.
 I had every intention to find my buddy a home and I was able to do it because of Bette White!
 Yes, Bette White who played Rose on Golden Girls and is now Elka on Hot in Cleveland.